Bell Ringing

 St Mary’s Church – the Clock

-The clock was built in 1835 and is wound up every Monday.
+The church clock is older than Big Ben.
+It was built in 1835 and is wound up every Monday.
 The tenor bell is the bell that chimes each hour.

 St Augustine’s Church